 Harriet L. Schwartz, PhD is the author of Connected Teaching: Relationship, Power, and Mattering in Higher Education (Stylus, 2019).
 She is at the forefront of applying Relational Cultural Theory (RCT) to teaching and learning in higher education.
 Her scholarly interests include teaching as relational practice, emotion and teaching, and qualitative research methods.
 Harriet is ICGC’s Lead Scholar for Education as Relational Practice.

 Harriet serves as Professor of Relational Practice and Higher Education for Antioch University’s PhD in Leadership and Change program.
-She is an alum of the program and the first alum hired back as a full professor.
 Prior to joining the faculty at Antioch, Harriet taught in leadership, education, counseling, and student affairs programs at Carlow University.
-Harriet began her higher education career in student affairs and student support, first at the University of Hartford, and then Bard College and later Carnegie Mellon University.
+She began her higher education career in student affairs and student support, first at the University of Hartford, and then Bard College and later Carnegie Mellon University.

 Myriam Barenbaum, LCSW-R, MPH